 - Vacuoles: storage sacs found in some bacterial cells

 A eukaryotic cell has a true nucleus and membrane-bound organelles.
+Plant and animal cells are examples of eukaryotic cells.
 Here are key eukaryote features.

 - Nucleus: contains DNA and oversees all cell processes